Ron Futcher: Playing career

 Futcher started his professional career with hometown club Chester in the Fourth Division, appearing in four first-team games under Ken Roberts in 1973–74.
 He moved with twin brother Paul on to Harry Haslam's Luton Town for a joint £125,000 fee in June 1974.
 He scored seven goals in 17 games in the First Division relegation campaign in 1974–75, including a hat-trick against Wolverhampton Wanderers.
 The "Hatters" remained in the Second Division in 1975–76.
 He bagged 13 goals in 1976–77 to become the club's joint-top scorer (with Jimmy Husband).
 He hit 10 goals in 1977–78, as did Phil Boersma, to again become the club's joint-highest scorer.
 He left Kenilworth Road after David Pleat was appointed manager.
 In August 1978, Futcher transferred back to the top-flight with Manchester City and played at Maine Road for the 1978–79 campaign, scoring seven goals in 17 league games for Tony Book.
 This included a hat-trick in a 4–1 win over Chelsea at Stamford Bridge on 17 September.

 Futcher began playing summers in the North American Soccer League in 1976 with the Minnesota Kicks, spending the next five seasons with the team.
 The Kicks reached the Soccer Bowl in 1976 under manager Freddie Goodwin, where they were beaten by Toronto Metros-Croatia.
 They reached the Conference semi-finals in 1977, losing to the Seattle Sounders.
 They again reached the semi-finals in 1978, losing to the New York Cosmos.
-In 1979, they lost in the First Round of the play-offs to the Tulsa Roughnecks, costing coach Roy McCrohan his job.
-They again lost out at the First Round in 1980 under returning manager Freddie Goodwin, losing to Dallas Tornado.
-The 1981 season was his last at the Metropolitan Stadium, as Kicks lost at the quarter-finals to Fort Lauderdale Strikers under Geoff Barnett.
-Having been with the Minnesota Kicks from the club's founding in 1976, he remained with the club until it closed in 1981.
+In 1979, they lost in the first round of the play-offs to the Tulsa Roughnecks, costing coach Roy McCrohan his job.
+They again lost out at the first round in 1980 under returning manager Freddie Goodwin, losing to Dallas Tornado.
+The 1981 season was his last at the Metropolitan Stadium, as Kicks lost in the quarter-finals to Fort Lauderdale Strikers under Geoff Barnett.
+Having been with the Minnesota Kicks since the club's founding in 1976, he remained with it until it closed in 1981.